apache/kafka/README.md

 ### Publishing the jar for all version of Scala and for all projects to maven ###
     ./gradlew uploadArchivesAll

-Please note for this to work you need to create/update `~/.gradle/gradle.properties` and assign the following variables
+Please note for this to work you should create/update `~/.gradle/gradle.properties` and assign the following variables

     mavenUrl=
     mavenUsername=